rust-lang/reference/src/inline-assembly.md

 - The compiler cannot assume that the instructions in the asm are the ones that will actually end up executed.
   - This effectively means that the compiler must treat the `asm!` as a black box and only take the interface specification into account, not the instructions themselves.
   - Runtime code patching is allowed, via target-specific mechanisms.
-  - However there is no guarantee that each `asm!` directly corresponds to a single instance of instructions in the object file: the compiler is free to duplicate or deduplicate `asm!` blocks.
+  - However there is no guarantee that each `asm!` directly corresponds to a single instance of instructions in the object file: the compiler is free to duplicate or deduplicate the assembly code in `asm!` blocks.

 r[asm.rules.stack-below-sp]
 - Unless the `nostack` option is set, asm code is allowed to use stack space below the stack pointer.